wangeditor-team/wangeditor-usage-doc-en/docs/pages/07-upload images/14-upload image from media library.md

 if you want to upload images from the media library, you can use the following code.

-<span style="color: red;">Note:</span> if you set the setting with upload images from the media library and upload images from the local at the same time, <span style="color: red;">upload images from the local will be a failure.</span>
+<span style="color: red;">Note:</span> if you set the setting with upload images from the media library and local upload at the same time, <span style="color: red;">local upload will be invalid.</span>

 ``` javascript
 editor.config.uploadImgFromMedia = function () {